richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/matrix_actions.md

 {{% pageinfo %}}
 ### Manipulate device
-Rolls: Hacking (sleaze specialisation) or varies \
+Rolls: Hacking or varies \
 Use on: any device

 Can be used to give commands to a device, or manipulate it in other ways.
 Maglocks can be told to lock or unlock, cameras can be shut down or told to loop a fragment of footage.
 Commlink calls in progress can be snooped on.
 The other end of a commlink call can be traced to a physical location.

 If the device is part of a PAN or WAN, the PAN or WAN must be hacked first.
-If the device is part of an s-PAN, the s-PAN must be crashed first.
+If the device is part of an s-PAN, the s-PAN must be crashed first, then the (now unattended) device must be hacked.

 In general, the target number for this roll is the target device's Firewall stat.
 {{% /pageinfo %}}